TheresaLui/SelfHelpContent_v2/articles/microsoft.sqlvirtualmachine/v2-sqlvm-alwaysonconfig-configuration-cannot-connect-to-sql-instance.md

 <!--issueDescription-->

-Most customers are able to resolve their **SQL Connectivity issues** using the following steps.
+Most users are able to resolve their **SQL Connectivity issues** using the following steps.

 <!--/issueDescription-->